rsnyder/IndigoNarrative/README.md

 # Indigo Plant Narrative

-This is a sample visual essay demonstrating a few key features of a Visual Essay.
+Vermeer's Girl With a Pearl Earring features faded indigo in the <span data-mouseover-image-zoomto="2301,3670,1536,1242">background</span/>.
+We can just keep this image in here This is a sample visual essay demonstrating a few key features of a Visual Essay.
 Additional [Documentation](https://github.com/JSTOR-Labs/juncture/wiki) and [examples](https://jstor-labs.github.io/juncture-examples) are available for reference.
 <param ve-image
        manifest="https://iiif.juncture-digital.org/manifest/6dd738aed85597cac540ad31dd5818e86ef7f2918c7b43a9eb3123d5538e6e4c">
+       label="Vermeer's Girl With a Pearl Earring"
+       description="the painting."
+       license="Public domain"

 # Basic usage